Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Testing the Effects of Marriage Prospects on College Major Choice

 The disparities in marginal effect estimates underscore the variations in results that the descriptive regressions fail to capture.
 Notably, there are significant differences in the effects of expected earnings and gender on choice probabilities.
-For instance, female college students are more likely to choose Education fields and less likely to choose Business and Computer \& Engineering fields compared to Health and other fields, with these effects ranging between 7\% and 10\%.
-Conversely, the marginal effects obtained from the reduced-form model suggest that female students are more likely to choose the Business field, with the probability of choosing Computer and Engineering fields being more than 48\%.
+For instance, female college students are more likely to choose Education fields and less likely to choose Business and Computer \& Engineering fields compared to Health and other fields, with these effects ranging between 7 and 10 pp. in the structural estimates.
+Conversely, the marginal effects obtained from the reduced-form model suggest suggest that female students are slightly more likely to choose the Business field, while their probability of choosing Computer \& Engineering fields being more than 48\%.